Noncancerous (benign) ovarian growths include cysts (mainly functional cysts) and tumors.

 Noncancerous (benign) ovarian tumors usually grow slowly and rarely become cancerous.
 The most common include the following:

 If the diagnosis is still unclear, magnetic resonance imaging (MRI) or computed tomography (CT) may be done.
 If these tests suggest that the growth could be cancerous, doctors remove it and examine it under a microscope.
-They may also do blood tests to check for substances called markers, which may appear in the blood or may increase when some cancers are present.
+They may also do blood tests to check for substances called tumor markers, which may appear in the blood or may increase when some cancers are present.

 Removal of the affected ovary (oophorectomy) is necessary for the following:

-Last full review/revision December 2008 by S. Gene McNeeley, MD
+Last full review/revision January 2015 by S. Gene McNeeley, MD